-In the original work of \citet{Bouranis2017} the post hoc calibration method determined the optimal parameters ($\bm{\theta}^{*}$) using the Robbins-Monro stochastic approximation method \citep{RobbinsMonro}, estimated the new posterior location and the covariance structure ($\mathbf{\Gamma\Gamma}^{\intercal}$) from the full likelihood via Monte Carlo simulation.
-In our comparison, we consider this approach and we refer to it as Post Hoc calibration with Robbins-Monro (``PH-RM'').
-In addition to this, we also include two post hoc approaches that stem from the same idea but differ in how the new covariance structure or the optimal location parameters are determined.
-We introduce: (i) the Godambe-Huber-White approach (``PH-GHW''), which uses the same covariance matrix estimator discussed in Section \ref{subsection:the-rescaling-matrix-A}, noted as $\mathbf{\Sigma}_{\text{GHW}}$, and (ii) the Monte Carlo Hessian method (``PH-MCH''), which estimates the covariance structure of the full likelihood via Monte Carlo simulation (akin to PH-RM).
-Finally, both post hoc variations center the posterior draws at the posterior means.
-To maintain readability, we omit the technical details of the post hoc methods and instead refer the reader to Appendix \ref{appendix:post_hoc_calibration_methodological_details_and_implementation}, where we discuss the estimation of the new covariance structure and outline key features, advantages and limitations of each post hoc method. \item{\textbf{Alternative definitions of CoRe sampling.}} Without loss of generality, we introduce two variants of the CoRe sampling scheme that use a fixed rescaling matrix.
-These variants differ on the type of rescaling matrix they use.
-The first variant, referred to as ``CoRe-RM'', employs a covariance structure estimated through the Robbins-Monro algorithm \citep{RobbinsMonro}, where the model parameters are also optimized.
-The second variant, called ``CoRe-MCH'', uses a covariance structure based on the full likelihood and estimated via Monte Carlo simulation at the posterior modes.
-Both variance structures are the same of those defined above for the two post hoc calibration methods PH-RM and PH-MCH. \end{itemize}
+In the original work of \citet{Bouranis2017}, the post hoc calibration method determined the optimal parameters ($\bm{\eta}^{\star}$) using the Robbins-Monro stochastic approximation method \citep{RobbinsMonro} and estimated the posterior location and covariance structure ($\mathbf{\Gamma\Gamma}^{\intercal}$) from the full likelihood via Monte Carlo simulation.
+In our comparison, we refer to this approach as Post Hoc calibration with Robbins-Monro (PH-RM).
+We also include two post hoc variants that follow the same approach but differ in how the covariance structure or the location parameters are determined: (i) the Godambe-Huber-White approach (PH-GHW), which uses the covariance matrix estimator $\mathbf{\Sigma}_{\text{GHW}}$ discussed in Section \ref{subsection:the-rescaling-matrix-A}, and (ii) the Monte Carlo Hessian method (PH-MCH), which estimates the covariance structure of the full likelihood via Monte Carlo simulation.
+Both variants center the posterior draws at the posterior means.
+For implementation details, we refer the reader to Appendix \ref{appendix:post_hoc_calibration_methodological_details_and_implementation}.

+\paragraph{Alternative definitions of CoRe sampling.} We introduce two variants of the CoRe sampling scheme that use a fixed rescaling matrix and differ in the type of rescaling matrix they use.
+The first variant, referred to as CoRe-RM, employs a covariance structure estimated through the Robbins-Monro algorithm \citep{RobbinsMonro}, in which the model parameters are also optimized.
+The second variant, called CoRe-MCH, uses a covariance structure based on the full likelihood and estimated via Monte Carlo simulation at the posterior modes.
+Both variance structures are the same as those defined above for the post hoc calibration methods PH-RM and PH-MCH.

-\subsubsection{Approximations of the full likelihood}
+\subsubsection{Approximations of the Full Likelihood}